 Each student will be placed in a dedicated Pediatric Echocardiography Laboratory for a one (1) month externship.
-Flex hours are available for working professionals.
-The Pediatric Cardiac Ultrasound and Congenital Heart Disease is nine (9) months in length, divided into three (3) modules.
+The Pediatric Cardiac Ultrasound and Congenital Heart Disease program is nine (9) months in length, divided into three (3) modules.
 Students must attend and successfully pass all three (3) modules in order to meet graduation requirements:

 Introduction to cardiac embryology, cardiac anatomy and physiology, transition of the fetal circulation to post-natal circulation, principles of pediatric echocardiographic scanning and unique imaging windows utilized for the pediatric population, segmental approach in the diagnosis of congenital heart disease, introduction to fetal echocardiography, introduction to transesophageal echocardiography , clinical assessment and pediatric scanning settings, other imaging modalities utilized for the diagnosis of congenital heart disease and principles of digital imaging/telemedicine.

 Comprehensive echocardiographic evaluation of the pathophysiology and echocardiographic evaluation of congenital heart lesions ranging from the most common to the rarest.